 The purpose of this first meeting is to strengthen your Proposal and Constitution.
 Moreover, we will establish whether your student group might already exist within the Students' Union and determine whether it is in keeping with the values of the Students' Union.

 It is compulsory for the President, Secretary and Treasurer to attend, but other Members are welcome too.

 Step 3: Submit the Promotion Form

-Once you have met with your coordinator and finalised your Constitution, you will then need to submit a completed Societies Promotion Form (also to be used by Volunteering Groups) or Sports Promotion Form, so that your group can be promoted in different media to both prospective and current students.
+Once you have met with your coordinator and finalised your Constitution, you will then need to submit a completed Society Promotion Form (also to be used by Volunteering Groups) or Sports Club Promotion Form, so that your group can be promoted in different media to both prospective and current students.